Amazon Echo Dot (3rd generation) release date, price, news, and features

 - UK pre-order: Amazon Echo Dot UK pre-orders are now open here

+- AU pre-order: Amazon Echo Dot AU pre-orders are now open here

-This is the new version of the cheap Alexa-powered Echo speaker announced by the company today as part of the Amazon 2018 device lineup, and it retails for $49.99 (£49.99) and offering a better design along with new features.
+This is the new version of the cheap Alexa-powered Echo speaker announced by the company today as part of the Amazon 2018 device lineup, and it retails for $49.99 (£49.99 / AU$79) and offering a better design along with new features.

 The circular hockey-puck-shaped speaker has a more refined look with a fabric finish this year (you no longer have to buy that fabric Dot case add-on, basically).

-Note: Update: The official Amazon Echo Dot (3rd Generation) release date details are below, but you may also be interested in our newly minted hands-on review: